davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 ## Anatomy of a Test Case
 ![[Pasted image 20221012155720.png]]

-- Initialization
+- **Initialization**
 	- Any steps that must be taken before test execution.
-- Test Steps
+- **Test Steps**
 	- Interactions with the system, and comparisons between oracle and actual values.
+- **Tear Down**
-Tear Down ▪ Any steps that must be taken after test execution
+	- Any steps that must be taken after test execution

 ## Test Input
+- Any deliberate interactions with a software feature
+	- **Generally , call a function through an interface**

 ## Test Creation and Execution
 ## Sources of Input
 # Test Oracle - Definition